 If you are booking vacation rentals in South Lake Tahoe this winter, knowing how to drive in the snow is necessary to ensure your getaway is an enjoyable one.
 Too often, folks that aren’t used to driving in winter mountain conditions think that because they have 4 wheel drive and good tires, that they are invisible.
 The reality is that driving in snow takes time, patience and basic common sense.
+You might as well want to check out some preventative maintenance tips for your car.
 The good news is that our mountain town is capable of clearing roads for travel with the right equipment and around the clock snow removal vehicles.
 If you are looking at vacation rentals in South Lake Tahoe that are in town, HWY 50 and other main roads are always the first to be cleared.
+But before that, one should get hold of a good MotorLender and hire a vehicle that’d suit the terrain in and around the campsite.
 The side roads and neighborhoods come second.
 If you are worried about navigating during a storm, be sure to keep that in mind and look at vacation rentals in South Lake Tahoe that are near the main roads.
 Here are some other tips to keep in mind:

 - Know before you go.
 Know what is in the weather forecast as well as the current road conditions before you head up to the lake.